 Burnout.
 Every career has its version and sex work probably has higher rates because the work is so much more personal, because sex workers shoulder such a huge portion of the work individually.
 A stripper cannot outsource her work and make a living.
 An escort can outsource some of her administrative work, but has to make more money in order to pay for that luxury.
 We cannot clone our selves to go meet clients.
 Scaling up or out is impossible.
 At best, we can make and sell content for passive income, or raise our rates.
 We still have to do the actual work though, whether writing, photographing, interacting, and showing up.

-This is my very long essay of my journey into and out of burnout.
-I’m still in the process but am through the worst and am on my way out.
+This is a novella-length essay of my journey into and out of burnout.
+I’m still in the process but am through the worst and on my way out.
 Take what you find valuable, if anything, and I sincerely hope it helps you.
 This is not a “poor Amanda” essay, some of these issues have been self-caused and it has taken solid moments of clarity to realize this.
 Avoid my mistakes and do better.

 There are many ways to organize this and I felt chronologically would be best for you.
 It’s not how the feelings and experiences are organized in my head, but you don’t live in my head.
 I’ve done my best to make the steps of the journey clear to both of us.

 Writing this has been therapeutic and dredged up a lot of mud.
 It’s taking time for the mud to settle but I’m okay with that.
 This has been so intense that I’ve come to many new realizations just from writing it out.